 I am using common, unpoetic materials as plastic sheets, bubble wraps and threads, which are often used to coat and protect objects.
 They “suffocate” the richness of the colors, and imprint their own textures.
 Once peeled off, they create a “ghostly appearance”, mirroring a hint of their reflection, turning the blank canvas into a rich organic field, charged with new meaning, as well as a silent witness to a procedure that was left “out of the picture”.

-The paintings are seeking to preserve and renew, as it were layering up memories and hints from former paintings and processes.
+The paintings are seeking to preserve and renew, layering up memories and hints from former paintings and processes.
 I am re-using the plastic sheets from one painting to another, hence dry paint crumbs embed themselves on new surfaces, linking the different paintings in a bodily, secret way.

 In 2010 I began working on large-scroll paintings, and since 2016 I have started exploring the form of painting installation, in which unstretched scrolls of paintings create a three-dimensional, overlapping experience for the viewing audience.
 Instead of standing in front of a painting, the visitors step into one.
 The scrolls of painting hang from ceiling to floor, surrounding the gallery, leading the viewers into a unique visual world that presents the challenging painting process and reveals its complexity and beauty.